wildonion/ayoub/PaaS/README.md

 * reserve APIs + API token

-* ayoub nft APIs for deployed bluerangene contracts' methods
+* ayoub nft APIs for deployed contracts' methods

 * make a PaaS cli for ayoub a framework (_runtime_ object in `main.rs`)